-Coronavirus (COVID-19) can cause potentially significant people, social and economic implications for organisations.
-This page provides information on how you can prepare your organisation and respond.
+COVID-19 is causing significant people, social and economic implications for organisations.
+This page provides information on how your organisation can respond.

 From our experience, a strongly developed crisis response capability is required to ensure the efficient management of incidents in order to minimise associated negative impacts, meet government priorities around maintenance and confidence, and to ensure the continued delivery of critical national infrastructure.
 Many organisations have these plans in place for the workplace and supply chain but COVID-19 has already unveiled flaws in some.
 Given the unknown variables surrounding the outbreak, it is important to review crisis and business continuity plans, develop different scenarios and put them to the test.

 We are already starting to see mixed messaging on preventing the spread of the virus via the media and negativity across the general public towards others who are wrongly believed to have contracted the virus is becoming a regular news item.
 Proactive communication for all stakeholder groups, based on factual information, is essential to manage public perception of the outbreak, minimise misinformation and associated panic, and reduce the detrimental impact on the economy and individuals.